ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 This is perhaps the best choice for web applications.

 Is it performant?
 Actually, yes!
-Many benchmarks show that passers have evolved perfectly to compete (in therm of speed) with binary protocols.
+Many benchmarks show that parsers have evolved perfectly to compete (in therm of speed, not bandwidth!) with binary protocols.
 But, this protocol is still not perfect.
 It's weakly typed (without the usage of a JSON schema).
 So it's error prone.
-Resources usage are still high regarding the bandwidth and the memory footprint needs by the parsers.
+Resources usage are still high regarding the bandwidth and the memory footprint.

 ----